MOTOR VEHICLE SAFETY

 NOTE: State law prohibits individuals under 18 years of age from performing jobs requiring motor vehicle operation.
 (WAC 296-125-030(2))

-In addition to all of the requirements listed above and below, the department must submit written authorization to the Motor Pool for a volunteer to drive Motor Pool vehicles.
+In addition to all of the requirements listed above and below, the department must submit written authorization to Motor Pool for a volunteer to drive Motor Pool vehicles.

 Requirements of the driving safety program for specified drivers apply only to University drivers who meet the high mileage driving criteria or are involved in frequent accidents due to alleged driver error as described below.